changesolution16-tech/simulation-v3/AMPLIFY_BUILD_FIX_COMPLETE.md

 3. **Verify Environment Variables**
    When the build runs, check the logs for:
+   - "Running in Amplify: Yes" - confirms Amplify environment detected
-   - "All env var names" - shows what variables Amplify is providing
+   - "Found X variables in local .env file" - shows what variables are expected
-   - "Found direct variable" - confirms which variables were detected
+   - "Variables found:" with checkmarks - shows which were successfully loaded
+   - "⚠️ Warning: Missing variables" - shows which are missing (if any)
-   - "✅ All critical variables present" or warning about missing variables
+   - "✅ All critical variables present" or warning about missing critical variables

 4. **If Build Still Fails**
    - Look for the debug output in Amplify build logs